 West Alexandria is a very small village located in the state of Ohio.
 With a population of 1,341 people and two constituent neighborhoods, West Alexandria is the 515th largest community in Ohio.
-Much of the housing stock in West Alexandria was built prior to World War II, making it one of the older and more historic villages in the country.
+West Alexandria has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, West Alexandria is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, West Alexandria is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in West Alexandria who work in office and administrative support (11.81%), food service (11.35%), and teaching (8.94%).
+West Alexandria is a blue-collar town, with 36.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, West Alexandria is a village of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in West Alexandria who work in office and administrative support (13.90%), sales jobs (9.48%), and food service (8.57%).

-West Alexandria is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, West Alexandria doesn't have a public transportation system that people use for their commute.

-The percentage of adults in West Alexandria with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.74% of adults in West Alexandria have a bachelor's degree or advanced degree.
+The percentage of adults in West Alexandria who are college-educated is close to the national average for all communities of 21.84%: 17.31% of the adults in West Alexandria have a bachelor's degree or advanced degree.

 The people who call West Alexandria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Alexandria residents report their race to be White, followed by Asian.
 Important ancestries of people in West Alexandria include Irish, English, French , and Hungarian.

 The most common language spoken in West Alexandria is English.
-Other important languages spoken here include Hindi and Spanish.
+Other important languages spoken here include Hindi and Chinese.